 The Branch manages its financial investments in two distinct categories: unit-linked investments and policyholder and shareholder investments.
-The investment risk in respect of unit-linked investments is generally wholly borne by our customers, and does not directly affect the profit for the year before tax.
+The investment risk in respect of unit-linked investments is generally borne by our customers, and the investment return gains or losses are largely offset by the changes in fair value of underlying items.
 Policyholder and shareholder investments include all financial investments other than unit-linked investments.
 The investment risk in respect of policyholder and shareholder investments is partially or wholly borne by the Branch and directly affects the profit for the year before tax.

-Policyholder and shareholder investments are further categorised as Participating Funds and Other Policyholder and Shareholder.
+Policyholder and shareholder investments are further categorised as Participating Funds and Other Policyholders and Shareholder.